JosiahSiegel/the-cynical-dba/source/_posts/2017-07-06-easy-windows-cluster-lab.md

 date: 2017-07-06 18:45:15
 comments: true
 description: "Easy Windows Cluster Lab"
-keywords: "MSSQL Server, Vagrant"
+keywords: "MSSQLServer, Vagrant, Windows Cluster"
-categories: MSSQLServer Vagrant
+categories:

 tags:
-- MSSQLServer
-- Vagrant

 ---

-For those that want a Windows cluster environment, but do not want to read through documentation that was clearly not designed for humans.
+For those that want a Windows cluster environment, but do not want to read through documentation that was clearly not designed for mortals such as myself.

+The Vagrantfile below will create a domain controller VM and two cluster node VMs based on the YAML parameters.
+Additional nodes can be added, but this should be done before running `vagrant up` for the first time.

+Be warned that running this environment on a single disk requires considerable throughput and I do not recommend running on your primary system disk.
+Also, security configuration is set for test use only. **NOT FOR PRODUCTION USE!**

 ### Basic usage: